Rosetta Stone Review: The Truth People Hide About This App

 No update or progress whatsoever in years

-Learning languages through grammar and rules is great if you're learning for professional purposes.
+Learning languages through grammar rules is great if you're learning for professional purposes.

 But let's be real—if you're like many of us and want to use your language in everyday conversations, you need to understand that natives speak a whole different game.